Cooktown is easily the most interesting town to visit in Cape York and this part of Australia.

 Hotels in Cooktown Australia

 The old pubs of Cooktown are some of the best historical buildings in the main street.
-They are good establishments with beer gardens, and still serving cool drinks and hot meals, offering accommodation, putting on entertainment, and selling takeaway alcohol from their bottle shops.
+They are good and popular, with beer gardens, they serve great meals, they have accommodation, they put on some great entertainment, and they sell alcohol from their bottle shops.

-There are many places to eat in Cooktown.
+There are many nice places to eat.
 The finest dining is at the Fisherman's Wharf and Sovereign Resort.
-Another popular place is the Thai and Italian Restaurant.
-The town's two pubs also serve both lunch and dinner.
-A great place for lunch is Cook's Landing.
+Other good places are the Thai and Italian Restaurant and Seagren's Inn.
+A great place for lunch is the Cook's Landing Kiosk, and popular with locals is the Cooktown Cafe.

 What's Around Cooktown Australia